dotnet/docs-aspire/docs/whats-new/preview-6.md

 ## Security improvements

 We've made several changes to improve the security of .NET Aspire.
-This includes securing the communication between many of the components (the orchestrator and IDE and the dashboard) to all use TLS and use api keys for authentication.
+This includes securing the communication between many of the components (the orchestrator and IDE and the dashboard) to all use TLS and use API keys for authentication.
 This prevents unauthorized users from accessing potentially sensisitve information exposed by the apphost project and the dashboard when running locally on your machine.

 ### Dashboard authentication